chris24xd/stencylpedia/chapter-3/animations.md

 This block switches the actor's animation to the one you specify.

 ![stencyl-design-mode-switch-animation-block](http://static.stencyl.com/pedia2/ch3/animation/image13.png)
+Updated: Now we deleted the "as animation" block and we re-changed this block.
+For now, just write the animation's name on it.

 #### What's the current Animation?
 This block returns the animation that is currently playing.